cyberinfomatic/paynow-php/README.md

 # PayNow - PHP
-A php version of PayNow
+A php version of PayNow by Stephen Eneji - Cyberinfomatic